 As a small business owner, finding the time to focus on promoting your own product or service can be challenging.
-I do this stuff for a living and even I fall behind on my own online marketing at times (I’m too busy doing everyone else’s and family life, particularly in lockdown has kept me on my toes to say the least!)
+I do this for a living and even I fall behind on my own online marketing at times.
+I’m too busy doing everyone else’s and family life, particularly in lockdown has kept me on my toes!

 There are so many social media platforms out there, new apps constantly being developed, not to mention Google, your website and all the other marketing related plates you’re expected to spin.
 So, how can you use your time wisely?